CMSgov/beneficiary-fhir-data/rfcs/0011-separate-flyway-from-pipeline.md

 * The Jenkins pipeline will not proceed to the next stage (deploying the other applications) until the migrator application has exited with a status indicating success.
 In the event that this application status indicates that not all operations were successful, the Jenkins deployment will halt and be marked as a failure.
+Flyway migrations are typically run within a transaction so a failure will cause a rollback and not lead to downtime.

 * The new application will produce log files that contain the Flyway and Hibernate logging that is currently captured in the BFD Pipeline application logs.
 These new application logs will be sent to Splunk and Cloudwatch.